Nigeria tries to negotiate return of 136 kidnapped students | DW | 03.06.2021

 Nearby Zamfara state is facing a humanitarian crisis, Doctors Without Borders (MSF) warned on Thursday.

-MSF said it has already treated 10,300 children in Zamfara between January and April for severe acute malnutrition, measles, malaria and other conditions.
+MSF said it had already treated 10,300 children in Zamfara between January and April for severe acute malnutrition, measles, malaria and other conditions.

-"This is 54% higher than in the same period last year," said MSF doctor Godwin Emudanohwo.
-"People here need food, safe water and vaccinations now," said Emudanohwo.
+"This is 54% higher than in the same period last year," MSF doctor Godwin Emudanohwo said.
+"People here need food, safe water and vaccinations now," Emudanohwo added.

-"Families tell us they won't be able to farm for the new season, which means a new cycle of hunger."
+"Families tell us they won't be able to farm for the new season, which means a new cycle of hunger," Emudanowho said.

-It said gunmen were increasingly sexually assaulting their hostages, and that rape survivors were missing out on treatment.
+According to MSF, gunmen are increasingly sexually assaulting their hostages, and many rape survivors have not received treatment.

 aw/rt (AFP, AP)